What Is R.E.A.L. Functional Training?

 Before I get into what R.E.A.L.
 Functional Training really is let me tell you what it isn’t…

-You see, I was hanging with Mike in Florida earlier this year when he asked me about the programs I create for my tribe.
+You see, I was hanging with a friend in Florida earlier this year when he asked me about the programs I create for my tribe.
 I began talking about all the things I integrate into my training and kept repeating the word, “functional” over and over.

 At one point I stopped and saw the look on his face that said to me, what the heck do you mean by functional?